langchain-ai/langchain/docs/modules/agents/how_to_guides.rst

 `Python Agent <./agent_toolkits/python.html>`_: This notebook covers how to produce and execute python code using an agent.

+`Pandas DataFrame Agent <./agent_toolkits/pandas.html>`_: This notebook covers how to do question answering over a pandas dataframe using an agent.
+Under the hood this calls the Python agent..

+`CSV Agent <./agent_toolkits/csv.html>`_: This notebook covers how to do question answering over a csv file.
+Under the hood this calls the Pandas DataFrame agent.

 .. toctree::
    :maxdepth: 1
    :glob: